mapr-demos/frdo/README.md

 Client part:

-* Online alerts are available via the command line (console of one of the cluster machines).
+* Online alerts are available via the command line (console of one of the cluster machines) as well as via the front-end.
 * The [app server](frdo/client/frdo-client-appserver.py) serves static resources and a JSON representation of the heatmap data.